How to Buy Property in Australia

 This removes you from the possibility of buying at auction (a common practice in Australia), as auction bids are made without conditional clauses.
 If you buy a new-build property, or even a rural home, then you are less likely to have to seek permission from the FIRB – your solicitor will be able to advise you on whether the property that you are interested in is exempt or not.

 Once you have had an offer on an Australian property accepted, you will exchange contracts pretty much straight away.
-You are entitled to a cooling-off period (usually five to ten days), and the contract will be conditional on certain clauses (such as a survey and mortgage approval), but basically, you are now tied into the purchase and will be required to pay a ten percent holding deposit.
+You are entitled to a cooling-off period (usually five to ten days), and the contract will be conditional on certain clauses (such as a survey and mortgage approval), but basically, you are now tied into the purchase and will be required to pay a ten percent holding deposit and not even an Arizona civil rights attorney will get you out of that contract.
 Please note that the cooling-off period does not apply if you purchase at an auction.
 Your solicitor will run local searches, similar to those in the UK, and will check the title deed before you can complete it.
 Completion occurs six weeks after the day of exchange.

 As in any country, buying a property in Australia is an expensive business – on average you should budget around five percent of the purchase price to cover the red tape.
 This is broken down into a Land Transfer Registration fee, which varies from state to state; legal fees, which generally range between AUD 500 and $1,200 (£250 and £600); mortgage application; local tax, which again varies from state to state; survey, which will cost in the region of $500 (£250) and buildings insurance.